Definition of Data Analysis

 In python, the panda’s library provides a method called ‘describe,’ which includes descriptive information about the data frame.
 We can also use other libraries like the stats model or develop our code per the use case.

 2. Exploratory Data Analysis

-In contrast to descriptive data analysis where we analyze the data numerically, exploratory data analysis is the visual way to analyze the data.
+In contrast to descriptive data analysis, where we analyze the data numerically, exploratory data analysis is the visual way to analyze the data.
 Once we have a basic understanding of the data at hand through descriptive analysis, we will move to exploratory data analysis.
 We can also divide the exploratory data analysis into two parts:

 - Multivariate analysis (comparative analysis of multiple variables, if we compare the correlation of two variables, it is called bivariate analysis)

-But why we need Exploratory Data Analysis?
+But why do we need Exploratory Data Analysis?

 - Exploratory data analysis gives a visual way to describe the data, which helps to identify the characteristics of the data more clearly.

 - It helps us to identify which features are more important.
 This is particularly useful when we deal with high-dimensional data. (i.e., methods like PCA and t-SNE help in dimensionality reduction).